 Font Variations allow a font designer to incorporate multiple faces within a font family into a single font resource.
 In a variable font, the font variations ('fvar') table defines a set of design variations supported by the font, and then various tables provide data that specify how different font values, such as X-height or X and Y coordinates for glyph outline points, are adjusted for different variation instances.
 The glyph variations ('gvar') table provides all of the variation data that describe how TrueType glyph outlines in a 'glyf' table change across the font’s variation space.

-The glyph variations table shall be used in combination with TrueType outlines — a glyph ('glyf') table – and also in combination with a font variations ('fvar') table and other required or optional tables used in variable fonts.
+The glyph variations table can only be used in combination with TrueType outlines — a glyph ('glyf') table – and also in combination with a font variations ('fvar') table and other required or optional tables used in variable fonts.

 The 'gvar' table contains glyph variation data sub-tables with variation data for each glyph in the 'glyf' table.
 The glyph variation data is a specific variant of the tuple variation store format.
-Another variant of the tuple variation store is also used in the 'cvar' table.
+Another variant of the tuple variation store is also used in the 'cvar' table (see 7.2.2).
+Differences between these and details specific to the ‘gvar’ table are described in 7.2.2.8.

 Variation data is comprised of many adjustment-delta values.
 These deltas apply to particular target items, such as the X or Y coordinate of some glyph outline point, and are applicable for instances within a particular region of the font’s variation space.
 The tuple variation store format organizes deltas into groupings by region of applicability, with a different group of data for each region.
 As glyph outlines often comprise the largest volume of data in a font, the tuple variation store format uses run-length encoding and other optimization mechanisms to provide efficient representation of the variation data.